 This list is my personal first selection of cool neighborhoods in Lisbon based on my own experience and knowledge, that I have nurtured while helping out Lisbon for Parents community members: soon I will write about other family-friendly neighborhoods in Lisbon, like Belèm, Alcântara, and Olivais.

 Where do you live?
 What do you like about it?
-I would love to hear your opinion about these neighborhoods: feel welcomed to comment below with your experiences!
+I would love to hear your opinion about these neighborhoods: feel welcome to comment below with your experiences!

-In my upcoming posts, I will also write about five great suburbs or towns for families in the Lisbon Region and Setubal region.
+In my upcoming posts, I will also write about five great suburbs or towns for families in the Lisbon Region and Setubal region so stay tuned